Do Contractors Make More Than Employees? (2026)

 Why do contractors charge more per hour than employees earn?

 Contractors charge more because they pay costs that employers normally cover for employees: the employer's share of FICA tax (7.65%), health insurance ($500–$1,500/month), paid time off, equipment, and business overhead.
-The higher hourly rate is not profit — it's cost parity.
-A contractor charging 50% more than the equivalent employee hourly rate is often netting only 5–15% more after overhead.
+The higher hourly rate is not profit — it's cost parity, and often falls short of it.
+A contractor charging 50% more than the equivalent employee hourly rate is often still netting 5–20% LESS after overhead, not more.

 Is it better to be a contractor or employee financially?

-Contracting is financially better when your hourly rate is at least 1.75× the equivalent employee rate, you bill 1,700+ hours per year, and your health insurance costs are manageable (especially if covered by a spouse's plan).
+Contracting is financially better when your hourly rate is at least 1.75× the equivalent employee rate (and higher than that for salaries below $75,000), you bill 1,700+ hours per year, and your health insurance costs are manageable (especially if covered by a spouse's plan).
 Employment is financially better when the salary comes with a rich benefits package (health insurance worth $15,000+, strong 401k match), or when your contract rate is below 1.5× the equivalent employee rate.
 Use the calculator above to find your specific crossover point.

 Find your minimum contractor rate →